The typical RPO in Japan struggles to deliver on expectation and we look at some of the factors behind this.

 While the problem often gets thrown into the “too hard” box and solutions seem in short supply, some companies look to outsource the solution to a Recruitment Process Outsourcing (RPO) provider.
 Due to the immaturity of the Japan talent acquisition market RPO delivery also presents challenges that I want to highlight here.

-Polling a Tokyo seminar audience made up of HR and talent acquisition leaders from various industries we found that among those currently using an RPO service (n=10), the level of satisfaction with the “status quo” was very low: High (0), Average (4) and Low (6).
+Polling a Tokyo seminar audience made up of HR and talent acquisition leaders from various industries we found that among attendees currently using an RPO service (n=10), the level of satisfaction with the “status quo” was very low: High (0), Average (4) and Low (6).
 In fact the level of satisfaction with agencies for all third party recruitment services was poor, but having no-one at all respond with high levels of satisfaction for RPO was a surprise!
-It was obvious that cost was a major concern, so at the end of the day the overwhelming evidence points to a poor service failing to address the pain point of high cost per hire.
+It was obvious that recruitment cost is a major concern, so at the end of the day the overwhelming evidence points to a poor service failing to address the most critical pain point.
 This is the “status quo” RPO.
 (At this juncture I should of course point out that none of the attendees were from our existing client pool!!)

 Looking into answers for why this is so, I strongly believe that all three parties involved in Japan RPO – clients, RPO recruiters and RPO providers – very often lack the experience required to deliver a true “value added” solution.
 While many excellent people do their level best, general market immaturity means they are up against a lot of challenges.